iherman/respec2epub/README.md

 # ReSpec (and Bikeshed output) to EPUB

 Python script to assist in turning W3C ReSpec documents into EPUB; it can also convert HTML documents that were originally produced by ReSpec or Bikeshed into EPUB.
 The script does **not** aim at being a generic HTML->EPUB solution, it is indeed tailored at W3C TR documents based on ReSpec and Bikeshed.

 Note that the project includes:

 - a command line tool to generate an EPUB 3 version of a spec, whether in ReSpec or generated from ReSpec/Bikeshed
 - a wrapper around the tool to provide a web service; the service is installed at [`https://labs.w3.org/epub-generator/`](https://labs.w3.org/epub-generator/)
 - extension of ReSpec to call out to that service,

 A [documentation in HTML](https://rawgit.com/iherman/respec2epub/master/Doc/build/html/index.html) is also available, giving more details.
+You can also download the [documentation in EPUB](https://github.com/iherman/respec2epub/blob/master/Doc/build/epub/respec2epub.epub?raw=true).

 ## Installation

 ### End User

 If you just want to use the package, the simplest is to run

 ```
 pip install git+https://github.com/iherman/respec2epub.git